reddyraja86/MicroServices/README.md

 		}

-	Add the Git details in application.properties file,
+	Add the Git details in application.properties file,In Git we will have the properties file.
 	Note: Here the application name and properites file in GIT repo should be same

 		spring.application.name=<git properties file name>